Lanix

 Lanix Internacional, S.A. de C.V. is a multinational computer and mobile phone manufacturer company based in Hermosillo, Mexico.
 Lanix primarily markets and sells its products in Mexico and the Latin American export market.

 History

-Lanix was founded in Hermosillo, Sonora, Mexico in 1990, and released its first computer, the PC 286 the same year.
+Lanix was founded in Hermosillo, Mexico in 1990, and released its first computer, the PC 286 the same year.

 Throughout the 1990s Lanix expanded into the development and production of more sophisticated electronics components such as optical drives, servers, memory drives and flash memory.
 In 2002 Lanix opened its first factory outside of Mexico in Santiago, Chile to cater to the South American market.

 By 2006 Lanix had gained a market share of 5% of Mexico's electronics market and began diversifying its product line to include LCD televisions and monitors and in 2007 began manufacturing mobile phones.
 Currently Lanix offers products in the consumer, professional and government markets throughout Latin America.